scheinerman/Permutations.jl/README.md

 (1,3,2)(4,6)(5)
 ```
 Repeated composition is calculated using `^`, like this: `p^n`.
-The exponent can be negative.
+The exponent may be negative.

 The inverse of a `Permtuation` is computed using `inv`:
 ```julia